 For most artists and bands out there, your team requirements won’t be nearly as much (or costly)!
 You’ll probably want to just start off with a tour manager or booking agent.
 Read on to learn what their role responsibilities are, and to find out the advantages of having them on your team!

 Your tour manager will organise everything to do with the logistics and finances of the tour.
-They take a large burden off your shoulders by liaising with the promoters and venues and any other parties to making sure everything runs smoothly.
+They take a large burden off your shoulders by liaising with the promoters and venues and any other parties to make sure everything runs smoothly.

 They will take care of things such as hiring vans and drivers (if necessary), or even session musicians should you need them.
 Other duties that are just as important as the above include sending off your rider, hiring equipment and any crew needed to run the show.

-Your tour manager can also help you keep track of the finances and take care of budgeting.
+Your tour manager can also help you keep track of your finances and take care of budgeting.
 Costs can add up very quickly on the road, so keeping track of this is crucial.
 Tour manager fees are usually calculated either per day or per tour.
 These usually range between £100 and £200 per day.

-They’ll book you appropriate shows, leverage support slots for you with bigger acts and plan out what the most cost/time efficient routes are for the whole music tour.
+They’ll book you appropriate shows, leverage support slots for you with bigger acts and plan out what the most cost/time-efficient routes are for the whole music tour.
 On average, your booking agent will take approximately 15% on any booking made with the promoter.

 As you can see, the costs of touring add up, and grow in proportion to the scale of you or your band’s popularity!
 But don’t let this scare you off!